induwara.lk

 induwara.lkSri Lanka · Identity

-Paste any Sri Lankan National Identity Card number — old 10-character format (9 digits + V/X) or new 12-digit format — and see the date of birth, age, gender, voter status, and serial in a single field breakdown.
-Everything is decoded in your browser; nothing is uploaded.
+Enter any Sri Lankan NIC number — old 10-character (9 digits + V/X) or new 12-digit format — and instantly see the date of birth, age, gender, voter status, and old-to-new conversion.
+No login needed.
+Everything runs in your browser; nothing is sent to a server.

 Decode a Sri Lankan NICOld & new format